WAAAlex1/agile-hw/lab8/README.md

 - The order of elements is preserved (FIFO).
 - Full and empty conditions are correctly handled.

+Also check the properties that have been shown on slide 7 of the [testing lecture](../06_testing_and_ci.pdf).
+Note, that some properties need to be adapted.
+E.g., you can see that a queue is not empty by checking that the output is valid (after some cycles).

 ## Use Chisel Formal on your own Design!

 Find at least one feature that you can formally verify on your own Chisel design.